-Themes Recommended Improvements Proposed Actions Status Target Date PEI ER REVIEW A AND CFPS DIAGNOSTIC REVIEW I 15.
-Strong and effective political leadership Undertake staff and member survey and delivery of the MTFS work programme (i.e. all decisions made on target), outcomes of member 360 degree appraisal.
-Establish cross party improvement.
-Reference Group with external membership Externally facilitated workshops with al Members to share the Cabinet's vision.
-Chief Executive to work with LGA Labour Peer and Leader of the opposition to agree how to develop more effective working relationships.
-Cabinet to explore opportunities for cross party working on key strategic issues.
-Complete Externally facilitated workshops with the leading political group, the opposition group, Cabinet and Cabinet/SMT (scheduled for 26/09/17).
+Themes Recommended Improvements Proposed Actions Status Target Date PEI ER REVIEW A 15.
+Strong and effective political leadership effective and delivery of the MTFS work political programme (i.e. all decisions made on target) automose of members 360.
+Members to share the Cabinet's vision Complete Externally facilitated workshops with the leading political group, the opposition group, Cabinet and Cabinet/SMT (scheduled for 26/09/17).
 Scrutiny Committee to explore opportunities in its work programme for more involvement on key strategic issues.
 Review alternative models for Governance Committee Member survey (to be carried out in September in accordance with the timescale in the Transformation Strategy).
 On target Sept 17 16.
 Strong and effective Undertake staff and member survey: outcomes of managers' 360 degree Working in a challenging political environment for officers.
 Complete managerial leadership appraisals SMT/Core Managers' Away days (ongoing).
 Develop a Leadership Development Programme for senior and middle managers (to be delivered as part of the Council's new Transformation Strategy).
 SMT Away Days, SMT Work Programme, review arrangements for joint working between SMT and Core Managers.
 On target Mar 18 / ongoing activity 17.
 New Borough and Council Vision and Members and Staff to understand and own the vision and priorities and to understand how they contribute to Cabinet to propose new council Vision for consultation with other members and other stakeholders (completed).
 Complete priorities and new Corporate Plan for 2018- 21 success.
 Key words of the Peer Review Team to be built into the Council's values and culture (to be developed as part of the Transformation Strategy action plan approved by the Cabinet in July).
 On target Mar 18 18.
-MTFS to be delivered MTFS targets to be achieved 18-19 budget and 17-18 implementation plan is being monitored by the Council's Programme Board and the Improvement Reference Group) Complete Monitoring and reporting arrangements operational On target Ongoing activity 19. transformation targets in Savings and income generation targets to be achieved Transformation Strategy approved by Cabinet in July.
+MTFS to be delivered MTFS targets to be achieved 18-19 budget and 17-18 implementation plan is being monitored by the Council's Programme Board and the Improvement Reference Group) Complete Monitoring and reporting arrangements operational On target Ongoing activity 19.
+Business transformation targets in Savings and income generation targets to be achieved Transformation Strategy approved by Cabinet in July.
 Complete MTFS achieved Transformation Programme developed and resources to deliver identified (ongoing).
 All projects started.
 On target Nov 17

-Themes Recommended Improvements Proposed Actions Status Target Date INTE ERNAL AUD T OF THE COSTS OF THE EXTE RNAL REVIEW OF LICENSING Compliance with Contract Procedure Rules (CPRs) To further embed procurement policies and procedures, and to strengthen the current CPRs.
+- Themes Recommended Improvements Proposed Actions Status Target Date INTE ERNAL AUDI T OF THE COSTS OF THE EXTE RNAL REVIEW OF LICENSING , Compliance with Contract Procedure Rules (CPRs) To further embed procurement policies and procedures, and to strengthen the current CPRs.
 Governance Committee Constitutional Task Group to review CPRs Amend CPRs to contain instructions for whenever there is a change in responsible officer mid-contract Introduce an electronic CPR waiver process including authorisation by S151 Officer and Principal Procurement Officer Communicate agreed changes to CPRs to relevant officers and members Internal Audit to review compliance with CPRs in future AGS reviews On target Mar 18